microsoft/rushjs.io-website/pages/help/faq.md

 - It's still possible to build any project without Rush; just do `npm install` and `gulp` as usual
 - A project can be moved to a separate repo at any time, without any code changes; no commitment!

+### Is "Rush Stack" the same thing as Rush?

+No.  **Rush Stack** is a suite of projects, maintained by a group of developers with a common mission to build professional tooling for large scale TypeScript monorepos.
+Rush is a part of Rush Stack.
+The other pieces are strictly optional, though.
+Rush itself is toolchain agnostic -- it works great as a standalone tool.
+For more details, check out the [Rush Stack](https://rushstack.io/) website.

 ### After installing Rush, why am I still seeing the old version?

 This problem isn't specific to Rush, but we hear about it a lot because Rush is one of the first tools people need to invoke when starting work in a repo.
 The symptoms look like this: